-This Member Handbook may condition coverage, benefits, or payment (in whole or in part) for a specific Covered Service, on the receipt by Capital Health Plan of a Pre-Service Claim as that term is defined herein.
-In order to determine whether Capital Health Plan must receive a Pre-Service Claim for a particular Covered Service, please refer to the Coverage Access Rules section, the Covered Services section and other applicable sections of this Member Handbook.
+This Certificate of Coverage may condition coverage, benefits, or payment (in whole or in part) for a specific Covered Service, on the receipt by Capital Health Plan of a Pre-Service Claim as that term is defined herein.
+In order to determine whether Capital Health Plan must receive a Pre-Service Claim for a particular Covered Service, please refer to the Coverage Access Rules section, the Covered Services section and other applicable sections of this Certificate of Coverage.
 The Member may also call the Member Services number on the Membership Card for assistance.

-Capital Health Plan is not required to render an opinion or make a coverage or benefit determination with respect to a Service that has not actually been provided to the Member unless the terms of this Member Handbook require approval by Capital Health Plan (or condition payment) for the Service before it is received.
+Capital Health Plan is not required to render an opinion or make a coverage or benefit determination with respect to a Service that has not actually been provided to the Member unless the terms of this Certificate of Coverage require approval by Capital Health Plan (or condition payment) for the Service before it is received.